DrMitchFlori/PokeYellowAI/README.md

 - Python 3.8 or newer
 - [gym-retro](https://github.com/openai/retro)
 - [PyTorch](https://pytorch.org/)
-- A legally obtained copy of *Pokémon Yellow* (`PokemonYellow.gbc`)
+- A legally obtained copy of *Pokémon Yellow* placed outside this repository This repository does not include the game ROM.

-The bundled ROM is provided only for research convenience.
-Ensure you own an original copy of the game before using it.

 ## Extracting Static Data